High Mileage Car Insurance: How Your Annual Miles Affect Rates

 Get rewarded with savings for having a clean driving record.

-Usage-based insurance (UBI) programs have exploded in popularity — but they aren't a one-size-fits-all solution.
+Usage-based insurance (UBI) programs have grown significantly in popularity — but they aren't a one-size-fits-all solution.
 Here's what high-mileage drivers need to know before assuming these programs will save them money.

 How Pay-Per-Mile Insurance Works

-Pay-per-mile car insurance charges you a fixed base rate each month plus a per-mile rate for every mile you drive.
+Pay-per-mile car insurance charges you a fixed base rate each month plus a per-mile rate (typically $0.05–$0.12 per mile) for every mile you drive.
 Your miles are tracked via a plug-in device, a smartphone app, or your car's connected system.

 The major programs available in 2026:

-Provider Tracking Method Daily Mile Cap Best For
+Provider Tracking Method Daily Mile Cap Availability Best For

-Nationwide SmartMiles Plug-in device or connected car 250 miles/day Wide availability (40 states)
+Nationwide SmartMiles Plug-in device or connected car 250 miles/day ~40 states Wide availability, safe driving bonus

-Mile Auto Odometer photo None Simple, low-mileage drivers
+Mile Auto Odometer photo None Select states Privacy-focused, no GPS required

 Are Pay-Per-Mile Plans Worth It for High-Mileage Drivers?

 Honestly?
 Usually not.
-Pay-per-mile programs are designed to reward low-mileage drivers (generally under 10,000 miles per year).
-If you're driving more than 1,500 miles per month, the variable per-mile charges typically add up to more than a standard traditional policy.
+Pay-per-mile programs are designed to reward low-mileage drivers — generally those driving under 10,000–13,000 miles per year.
+Drivers who stay under this threshold can save 20–40% compared to traditional policies.
+But if you're driving more than 1,500 miles per month, the variable per-mile charges typically add up to more than a standard traditional policy.

 However, there's a meaningful exception: telematics programs tied to driving behavior rather than pure mileage.
 Programs like Progressive's Snapshot or State Farm's Drive Safe & Save track how you drive — not just how far.
-A high-mileage driver with excellent habits (smooth braking, no hard acceleration, no late-night driving) can still earn discounts of up to 40% through behavior-based programs.
+A high-mileage driver with excellent habits (smooth braking, no hard acceleration, no late-night driving) can still earn significant discounts through behavior-based programs.

 Pincher's Pro Tip

 If you're a high-mileage commuter with a clean driving record, behavior-based telematics programs are a better fit than pay-per-mile plans.
-You could earn discounts up to 40% just by proving you're a safe driver — regardless of how many miles you log.
+Programs like State Farm Drive Safe & Save can save up to 30% without any risk of raising your rate — regardless of how many miles you log.

 Compare Car Insurance Rates in Ohio